alan-turing-institute/HonestCyberEval/crs/README.md

 ### Extending CRS functionality
+The interfaces with the various components can be found in [api](./src/py/api).
+To interact with the challenge projects, the [api.cp.ChallengeProject](./src/py/api/cp.py) class exposes the relevant functionality as methods.
+The code that interacts with the LLM APIs can be found in [api/llm.py](./src/py/api/llm.py).
+To submit vulnerabilities and patches, the code that interfaces with the competition API (cAPI) lives in [api/submit.py](./src/py/api/submit.py).

-To add new code to the CRS, edit the appropriate file in the `process` folder.
+To add new code to the CRS, edit the appropriate file in the [pipeline](./src/py/pipeline) folder.

 For example, to add code to the vulnerability discovery pipeline:
-- add a function in `[vuln_discovery.py](src%2Fpy%2Fprocess%2Fvuln_discovery.py)` or a method to the `VulnDiscovery` class
+- add a function in [vuln_discovery.py](./src/py/pipeline/vuln_discovery.py) or a method to the `VulnDiscovery` class
 - call the new function in `VulnDiscovery.run`

 ### Setting up the CRS on a new machine